 The ideal forms of financial aid are grants and scholarships because neither has to be repaid.
 New Jersey residents have access to some of the most generous financial aid programs in the nation!
 Their programs include:

-- New Jersey Tuition Aid Grant – For high school graduates who demonstrate financial need; Award may cover up to full cost of tuition
+- New Jersey Tuition Aid Grant: For high school graduates who demonstrate financial need; Award may cover up to the full cost of tuition

-- New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) – For students who rank in the top 15% of their class at the end of either the junior or senior year of high school and achieve the required score on a college placement test; For full-time attendance at student’s home county college; Award covers full cost of tuition
+- New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS): For students who rank in the top 15% of their class at the end of either the junior or senior year of high school and achieve the required score on a college placement test; For full-time attendance at student’s home county college; Award covers the full cost of tuition

-- New Jersey Student Tuition Assistance Reward Scholarship II (NJ STARS II) – For successful NJ Stars scholars who transfer to a New Jersey 4-year public or private school for their bachelor’s degree; Must have earned associate degree with a GPA of 3.25 or higher; Family income must be less than $250,000; Award covers full cost of tuition
+- New Jersey Student Tuition Assistance Reward Scholarship II (NJ STARS II): For successful NJ Stars scholars who transfer to a New Jersey 4-year public or private school for their bachelor’s degree; Must have earned an associate degree with a GPA of 3.25 or higher; Family income must be less than $250,000; Award covers the full cost of tuition

 Editorial Listing ShortCode: